andres-epam/directory-tree/README.md

 It's installed ESLint for checking rules configured in the app, it's also installed Prettier for checking the code format/styling.

-These 2 checks are excecuted in the CI pipeline along with unit tests with a coverage requirement of 80% or higher.
+These 2 checks are executed in the CI pipeline along with unit tests with a coverage requirement of 80% or higher.

 ## Requeriments